 NSU’s Graduate School of Computer and Information Sciences (GSCIS) hosts and supports outreach community events in the South Florida region meeting the needs of local IT professionals and the senior citizen community.

-- Douglas Garden (Senior Living Facility) Computer Training
+- Douglas Gardens (Senior Living Facility) Computer Training

 - Cyber Security Awareness Month Special Events